ucg8j/blog/posts/goodbye-whatsapp.md

 >As an organization we work very hard to **not know anything about you all.
 There aren’t analytics in the app, we use end to end encryption for everything** from your messages and calls/video as well as all your metadata so we have no idea who you talk to or what you talk about

 ## 🕵️‍♂️ Facebook is not about privacy
-Despite what Zuckerberg might say publicly Facebooks DNA is to get your data and sell it - it is not there to offer you privacy or the best private messenging service, it's an afterthought.
+Despite what Zuckerberg might say publicly Facebook's DNA is to get your data and sell it - it is not there to offer you privacy or the best private messaging service, it's an afterthought.
 As with this update to the t&cs they are demonstrating they can change the rules whenever they like to what they most prefer - more of your data.
 This is a little concerning:

 ![](/content/images/2021/whatsapp-policy-diff.png)
 [Source](https://twitter.com/Shiftreduce/status/1347546599384346624)